-Practicing law at the Office of the Comptroller of the Currency (OCC) involves all aspects of national bank organization and operations.
-OCC legal practice is characterized by breadth of subject matter, globalization of financial services, sophistication of clientele, diversity of population affected by agency regulation, scope of individual responsibility, and the constant opportunity to hone legal skills and gain substantive knowledge in new areas.
+Practicing law at the Office of the Comptroller of the Currency (OCC) involves all aspects of national bank and federal savings association organization and operations.
+OCC legal practice reflects the evolution occurring in the financial services industry today, and is characterized by breadth of subject matter, globalization of financial services, sophistication of clientele, diversity of population affected by agency regulation, scope of individual responsibility, and the constant opportunity to hone legal skills and gain substantive knowledge in new areas.

 Internships are offered each year for law school students.

 More About the Law Department

 As an innovative supervisory agency, the OCC requires a forward-thinking, creative, and intellectually rigorous legal staff.
 Attorneys for the OCC:

 Bank regulatory practice at the OCC involves all aspects of national bank and federal savings association organization and operations, and in this sense is truly a "federal" corporate law practice.
 In addition, the OCC is one of the few agencies that litigates its own cases in the federal courts.

 The mission of the OCC is to ensure the systemic health of national banks and federal savings associations, and the Law Department supports this mission.
 OCC legal practice is conducted in seven practice groups in Washington and four district offices, primarily in small-to-medium working units with multiple responsibilities.
 These working units of select attorneys consistently deliver high-quality legal services to agency policy makers, supervisory offices, and the public.
 The working units provide a supportive, cooperative, and productive atmosphere for learning and applying this dynamic area of law.
 Rotations and transfers among the seven practice groups in Washington and the district offices may be possible.